Updated: 2025/Nov/16

 For each corrected inconsistency one or more lines will be printed

-identifying the filesystem on which the correction will take place, and
+identifying the file system on which the correction will take place, and

 the nature of the correction.
-After successfully correcting a
+After successfully correcting a file

-the number of used and free blocks, and the percentage of fragmentation.
+number of used and free blocks, and the percentage of fragmentation.

-If sent a QUIT signal, fsck_lfs will finish the filesystem checks, then
+If sent a QUIT signal, fsck_lfs will finish the file system checks, then

 exit with an abnormal return status.